 The dish on data caps

 At any rate, once you've exceeded Cox's data cap, you'll be charged $10 for each additional 50GB block of data that you use, up to a maximum charge of $100.
-One nice surprise here -- if it's your first month breaking the cap, Cox will cut you a break, waive the charges and let you off with a warning.
+One nice surprise here -- if it's your first month going over the cap, Cox will cut you a break, waive the charges and let you off with a warning.

 "We don't throttle service [or] reduce speeds if customers exceed their usage plan," says a Cox spokesperson.
 "We simply work with them to get them on the best usage plan to meet their needs."

-How does Cox rank on customer service?
+Cox vs. the competition: How does Cox rank on customer satisfaction?

-We'll start in the East, where Cox finished with a score of 713 out of 1,000 -- slightly below the overall region average of 727, and behind Xfinity (726), but ahead of cable rivals Spectrum (696) and Optimum (693).
-Cox was closer to average in the South region with a score of 734, trailing the overall category score of 738 and, again, Xfinity (748).
-Still, it was a good enough finish to beat out a couple of other cable internet providers, namely Spectrum (732), Sparklight (711) and Suddenlink (667).
+We'll start in the East, where Cox finished with a score of 708 out of 1,000 -- slightly below the overall region average of 714, and behind Verizon (758) and Xfinity (725), but ahead of cable rivals Spectrum (676) and Optimum (655).

 To sum it up